Head of Department: Dave White

 Key Stage 3 Curriculum and Enrichment Opportunities (Years 7-8)

-Pupils are taught a variety of Invasion Games, Net Games, Striking and Fielding Games, Gymnastics, Trampolining, Dance and Track and Field Athletics Events.
+- In Year 8 pupils are taught 5 seven week units including: Invasion Games, Net Games, Striking and Fielding Games, Gymnastics/Trampolining/Dance (Girls only), Health Related Fitness and Track and Field Athletics Events.

-Health Related Fitness practical and theoretical activities are taught throughout Key Stage 3.
+- Health Related Fitness practical and theoretical activities are taught throughout Key Stage 3.
+Homework is set online every 2 weeks and students complete a self-assessment proforma at the end of each unit.

 Key Stage 4 Curriculum and Enrichment Opportunities

-Pupils in Year 10 and 11 can opt to take a Full GCSE Edexcel PE course.
+- Pupils in Year 10 and 11 can opt to take a Full GCSE Edexcel PE course.
+All students taking accredited course are expected to complete online homework through SMHK.

 Other Important Things to Know

-Lunchtimes and afterschool fixtures are organised against local schools in Tower Hamlets and Hackney in many sports.
+- Lunchtimes and afterschool fixtures are organised against local schools in Tower Hamlets and Hackney in many sports (Covid19 restrictions currently).